model-checking/kani/docs/src/conventions.md

 ```

 We also have automated checks for the copyright notice.
-There are a few file types where this rules doesn't apply.
+There are a few file types where this rule doesn't apply.
 You can see that list in the [copyright-exclude](
 https://github.com/model-checking/kani/blob/main/scripts/ci/copyright-exclude) file.